Shy07/node-sass.js/README.md

 A thin wrapper around sass.js bassing on node-sass-chokidar.

 Why?
-Because I don't want to compile node-sass every every every time in my project.
+Because I don't want waiting for compile libsass every every every time in my new projects.
+Development efficiency is better than compilation one, as a Rubyist, I think so.

 ## Examples